Welcome to the Library Media Center

 Teddy Bear Picnic- a special even for PreK students (and their teddy bears) only!

 Pumpkin Decorating Contest This year the Media Center will host its first annual Pumpkin Decorating Contest.
-We will use a Story book character theme.
-It will be a fun activities and provide small fundraiser for the Media Ceneter.
+We will use a Storybook character theme.
+It will be a fun activity and provide small fundraiser for the Media Center.

 Scholastic Book Fairs- There will be two Book Fair this year.
 One in December and One in May.

 SSYRA Ice Cream Social- A special event in April for third through fifth-grade students who have read at least three Sunshine State Reader Books.

 SSYRA Jr. Cookie Party- K-2 students enjoy cookies and punch while they discuss there favorite SSYRA Jr. Book.

 MyOn Quarterly Challenge Every nine weeks, the media specialist will create a MyOn School-Wide challenge.
 Those who complete the project task will be a part of the quarterly Myon Celebration.

 Formerly, the OPAC, Destiny is the new library media center catalog.
 Not only is it available at your school computer, but now teachers, students, and parents can log in and access it from home to check out the Marion County library collections anytime, anyplace, anywhere!